njncalub/jep-0008/README.md

-# jep-0008
+# JEP 8

-JEP 8 - Style Guide for JavaScript Code
+Similar to [Python's PEP 8 Style Guide](https://www.python.org/dev/peps/pep-0008/), but for Titanium Alloy Code.

+---

+Head over to the [wiki](https://github.com/njncalub/jep-0008/wiki/Home) for more details.